 Exodus 17

 Exodus 17 shows Israel learning two hard lessons at the edge of the wilderness.
-First, that survival depends not on what they can find or do for themselves, but on God willing to provide in places where nothing grows.
+First, that survival depends on God willing to provide in places where nothing grows.
 Second, that even when God has called you and promised to fight for you, the victory still requires somebody to stand and hold up the work while others fight.
 These are the lessons of a people learning to depend on God and on each other.

-Read this chapter watching for the pattern that repeats throughout scripture: when Israel is in the wilderness, what they need is not a map or supplies, but the presence of God.
-The water comes not from well-digging or technology, but from a rock the people have not yet learned to trust.
-And the battle is won not by the fighting strength of Joshua and Israel, but by the faithfulness of one man holding up his hands - a work the community had to learn to uphold.
+Read this chapter watching for the pattern that repeats throughout scripture: when Israel is in the wilderness, what they need is the presence of God.
+The water comes from a rock the people have not yet learned to trust, poured out by the LORD rather than won by human effort.
+And the battle is won by the faithfulness of one man holding up his hands - a work the community had to learn to uphold.

 Tap any highlighted phrase to jump to the commentary that unpacks it.